Organizing and Aligning Different Approaches to eDiscovery

 One Suggested Approach To A Challenge With Many Reasonable Answers

-While there may be many reasonable categories in which to “frame” the various eDiscovery tasks represented in these three commonly referenced eDiscovery approaches, the aforementioned category and task alignment hopefully will be useful as a starting place and baseline for consideration for eDiscovery professionals seeking to share and compare service an product information in a clear and contextual manner.
+While there may be many reasonable categories in which to “frame” the various eDiscovery tasks represented in these three commonly referenced eDiscovery approaches, the aforementioned category and task alignment hopefully will be useful as a starting place and baseline for consideration for eDiscovery professionals seeking to share and compare service and product information in a clear and concise manner.

 ¹ Michael R. Arkfeld, Arkfeld’s Best Practices Guide for Electronic Discovery and Evidence, 4.39(c), 72 (2010-11 Ed.)